lep511/rust-microsoft-cookbook/test_func/README.md

 # Introduction

-gemini-bot-lambda-v2 is a Rust project that implements an AWS Lambda function in Rust.
+test_func is a Rust project that implements an AWS Lambda function in Rust.

 ## Prerequisites